kubesphere/website/content/en/docs/devops-user-guide/examples/go-project-pipeline.md

 ## Prerequisites

 - You need to [enable KubeSphere DevOps System](../../../../docs/pluggable-components/devops/).
 - You need to create a workspace, a DevOps project, a project, and a **project-regular** user account, and this account needs to be invited into a DevOps project and a normal project.
+See [create-workspace-and-project](../../../../docs/quick-start/create-workspace-and-project)

 ## Get Dockerhub Credential